brennanwalters/E-Commerce_Sentiment_Analysis/README.md

 * **Uses:** writing aids, analyzing survey responses, classifying social media posts,  and many more applications
 * It is important in helping e-commerce businesses make sense of the feedback they receive daily in the form of customer reviews

+Goals for this analysis:

+* Write R code to calculate the sentiment of a large collection of text data
+* Perform sentiment analysis of customer review data
+* Predict customer recommendations based on the sentiment of the review

 # Data Description

 Source: [Kaggle](https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews)